nielubowicz/JamaicanEpilepsyAssociation/README.md

 survey information from patients and caretakers.

 ## API keys
-You (I) will need to open a [Twilio Account](http://twilio.com).
-Api keys should be filled into `api.keys.template`, in JSON format, and saved to another file.
+You will need to open a [Twilio Account](http://twilio.com).
+Api keys should be filled into `api.keys.template`, in JSON format, and saved to `api.keys.live`.

 ## Phone numbers
-To make and receive cellular phone calls, fill out `numbers.template` with your Twilio number and the desired To-phone numbers.
+To make and receive cellular phone calls, fill out `numbers.template` with your Twilio number as the From-phone number and the desired To-phone numbers (as an array), and save it as `numbers.live`.